Ottawa Hills, Ohio

 Ottawa Hills is a village in Lucas County, Ohio, United States.
-The population was 4,517 at the 2010 census.
+The population was 4,790 at the 2020 census.
 The village was developed on both sides of the Ottawa River (Ohio) and serves as a bedroom community and suburb of Toledo.
-The Ottawa Hills school district ranked first in the state in student performance for the 2007–2008 school year.

 History

 The Village of Ottawa Hills was developed beginning in 1915.
 John North Willys, president of the Overland Company, acquired approximately 1,200 acre beginning at the intersection of Bancroft Street and Indian Road and extending along the Ottawa River to Central Avenue.

 He started development that year, as reported by The Toledo Times: